GenesisFan64/Marsiano-MARS/README.md

 - After writing _DMAOPERATION to 1 (Starting the DMA), it takes a little to start. add 2 nops in case you need to wait for the transfer to finish (reading bit 1 of _DMACHANNEL0)
 - After DMA (Channel 0) finishes: If at any part of the DESTINATION data gets read or rewritten, the next DMA transfer will stop early when it reaches the last part that got modified.
 - If DREQLEN gets modified during the DREQ transfer it will corrupt the output and probably freeze the entire 32X **
+- A bug on the DREQ FIFO in the middle of soft-reset, needs testing.

 -- SuperVDP --
-- Writing pixels in to the framebuffer in BYTEs are slow.
-6 NOPs aprox.
+- Writing pixels in to the framebuffer in BYTEs is slow. kinda adding 6 NOPs after every pixel.
 - If any entry of the linetable ends with $xxFF and the XShift video register is set to 1, that line will NOT get shifted.

 -- PWM --